Indians Have To Work Almost 10x Harder Than White People To Be Healthy

 2) South Asians have the highest rates of premature heart disease in the world

-Because we are predisposed to metabolic issues, we South Asians face at least double the risk of heart disease compared to white people.
+Because South Asians are predisposed to metabolic issues, we face at least double the risk of heart disease compared to white people.
 What’s even more concerning is that we have the highest rates of premature heart disease and diabetes in the world, both occurring a whole 10 years earlier than in other ethnicities.
-One theory is that it is because South Asians tend to have low HDL and small, dense, dysfunctional HDL particles, which makes us more prone to heart disease.
+One big reason may be that many South Asians have low HDL cholesterol and small, dense HDL particles, which don’t protect the heart as well as they should.
+Combine that with a genetic tendency toward insulin resistance, and it creates a perfect storm for early heart problems

 3) South Asians store more body fat

-Generally, South Indians store more fat in their tissues and organs, like the liver, skeletal muscle, and heart.
-For instance, this is why 25% of Indians living in urban areas have Non-Alcoholic Fatty Liver Disease.
+South Asians, particularly South Indians, tend to store more fat not just under the skin but inside their organs and tissues, like the liver, skeletal muscles, even the heart.
+It’s a big reason why about 25% of Indians in urban areas have Non-Alcoholic Fatty Liver Disease (NAFLD).

 4) South Asians have a lower tolerance for high-carb diets